Mountain Pine Beetle

 The mountain pine beetle is a small, black beetle about the size of a grain of rice.
 For several years mountain pine beetles have been expanding east into Alberta from British Columbia.
 Recently, there have been reports that Mountain Pine Beetle (MPB) has expanded its range.
-One location has been confirmed within the County of Wetaskiwin boundaries.
+33 locations have been confirmed within the County of Wetaskiwin boundaries.

 What type of trees may be attacked?